ubikingenierie/ulp-observability-plugin/contributor-jumpstart.md

 # Frontend

 ## Technologies

 - [TypeScript](https://www.typescriptlang.org/) : to take advantage of a strongly typed language for more rigor and data consistency
-- [AngularJs](https://angularjs.org/): for the front and graphing part :
+- [Angular](https://angular.io/): for the front and graphing part :
          - States and hooks to facilitate data manipulation (Metrics)
          - npm repo for various dependencies
          - ChartJs available
          - Material UI for elegant rendering
-- [ChartJs](https://www.npmjs.com/package/chart.js?activeTab=readme) : Library used a lot, maintained (last update on 02/16/2022) and free
+- [ChartJs](https://www.npmjs.com/package/chart.js?activeTab=readme) : Popular Library, maintained and free

 ## How it works

-Angular application.
-It starts by asking the backend informations about the refresh rate of the graphs and the url to retrieve graphs datas on the first servlet.
+The Angular application starts by asking the backend informations about the refresh rate of the graphs and the url to retrieve graphs datas on the first servlet.
 After that, it asks the backend everything it needs to display on the graphs.
 Then, every Y seconds (see backend section), it asks the backend the newest interval datas and update its graphs with it.

 # Start developing

 ## Prior setup

 - First of all, you must install JMeter.
 We will need to have access to its /lib folder, where the jar of the plugins are installed.
 - Install the production plugin by following the instruction at https://www.ubik-ingenierie.com/blog/ubik-load-pack-observability-plugin/ in the Installation section.
 - Once you installed it the normal way, check its name inside the lib folder :